 Note: | Times are approximate and may change on the day. |

-You can walk or cycle alongside the Baton for part or all of the route.
-See the interactive map on Footpath.com for directions and live updates.
+You could walk or cycle alongside the Baton for part or all of the route.
+An interactive map on Footpath.com showed directions and live updates throughout the day.

 Free events in Leeds on the day